DC High Volume: Batman

-DC High Volume: Batman is an American superhero audio drama podcast series based on the DC Comics superhero Batman.
+DC High Volume: Batman is an American superhero podcast series based on the DC Comics superhero Batman, which debuted in April 2025.

-The weekly serialised podcast adapts seminal comics from the Batman canon, Batman: Year One by writer Frank Miller and artist David Mazzucchelli, as well as Batman: The Long Halloween and Batman: Dark Victory by writer Jeph Loeb and artist Tim Sale.
+The weekly serialized podcast adapts seminal comics from the Batman canon, Batman: Year One by writer Frank Miller and artist David Mazzucchelli, as well as Batman: The Long Halloween and Batman: Dark Victory by writer Jeph Loeb and artist Tim Sale.

+With the release of episode 43, showrunners Fred Greenhalgh and Roshan Singh Sambhi announced that the podcast would go on hiatus in order to focus on future chapters.

 Plot

-Episodes 1–4 of High Volume adapt Frank Miller and David Mazzucchelli's Batman: Year One, a story that follows Bruce Wayne's first year as the vigilante Batman and James Gordon's struggles navigating Gotham City as an honourable man working amongst a corrupt police force.
+Episodes 1–4 adapt Frank Miller and David Mazzucchelli's Batman: Year One, following Bruce Wayne's first year as the vigilante Batman and James Gordon's struggles navigating Gotham City as an honorable man working amongst a corrupt police force.

-Episodes 5–17 adapt Jeph Loeb and Tim Sale's Batman: The Long Halloween, which centres around Batman, Gordon and Harvey Dent's efforts to catch a mysterious killer known as Holiday.
+Episodes 5–17 adapt Jeph Loeb and Tim Sale's Batman: The Long Halloween, which centers around Batman, Gordon, and Harvey Dent's efforts to catch a mysterious killer known as Holiday.
 The story culminates with Harvey Dent's scarring, both mentally and physically, and his transformation into Two-Face.

-Episodes 18-30 adapt Loeb and Sale's Batman: Dark Victory, the direct sequel to The Long Halloween.
-It follows Batman, trying to catch another serial killer 'Hangman' and taking on a child protégé, 'Robin'.
+Episodes 18–30 adapt Loeb and Sale's Batman: Dark Victory, the direct sequel to The Long Halloween.
+It follows Batman as he pursues another serial killer "Hangman" and takes on a child protégé, 'Robin'.

-Future episodes will adapt Darwyn Cooke's Batman: Ego, Batman: The Gauntlet by Bruce Canwell and Lee Weeks, Nightwing: Year One, Batman: The Killing Joke, and Oracle: Year One.
+Episodes 31–43 adapt Darwyn Cooke's Batman: Ego, Batman: The Gauntlet by Bruce Canwell and Lee Weeks, Nightwing: Year One, Batman: The Killing Joke, Oracle: Year One, and the story Date Knight (from the first issue of Solo) by Darwyn Cooke and Tim Sale.